 Delivery Work Can Be Dangerous

-Independent delivery workers spend most of their lives on the road, whether on a scooter, bike, or car, which means that they must always be alert.
+Independent delivery workers spend most of their lives on the road, whether on an electric scooter, bike, or car, which means that they must always be alert.
 However, delivery work is dangerous since accidents are common as they try to navigate the congested roads.
 Traffic congestion is one of the leading factors for delays in deliveries.
 Getting recovery services is also a challenge to independent contractors who have to fix minor problems like flat tires on their own.
 In short, this type of work is stressful, so be considerate when someone delivers your order.

 Another thing is that many people place orders for home delivery when the weather is bad.
 You could not go to the restaurant due to poor weather, so you should anticipate delays, especially when it is raining.
 However, bad weather conditions imply the delivery workers will grab more deliveries than they usually experience; this means that they can make more money when the outlook is not good.